derFreemaker/laub/mind.md

 A leaf which runs a tool over a shell or creates a process.

 ## Caching
+We should add caching to improve the speed at which tools are executed.

+### Caching (Config)
 Since caching the lua state is impossible without many restrictions.
 I decided the best option is to get a cache file path from a function.
-Other idea was to have a server process which runs in the background.
+Other idea was to have a server process which runs in the background, keeping the lua state and the surrounding memory alive.
-The process could though just hang unnecessary around consuming resources in idle.
+The process could though just hang around consuming resources in idle.
 Plus this would need extra logic to reload when a configuration file got changed.

+### Caching (Plugin)
+We could add an optional plugin cache simply to improve performance.
+When two projects use the same plugin.

+### Caching (Dependencies)
+We should add an optional source cache so you don't have to download every project over and over again.